 According to Dubai's Department of Economy and Tourism, the emirate welcomed 11.17 million international visitors between January and July 2025, underlining its position as one of the world's most in-demand destinations.
 The city was recently ranked first in the region and second globally among top winter travel hotspots, reflecting its growing appeal to leisure travellers.

 While Dubai is modern, welcoming and highly international, visitors are expected to respect local laws and cultural norms.
-The UAE also boasts one of the lowest crime rates globally, making it one of the safest places to visit — as long as rules are followed.
+The UAE also boasts one of the lowest crime rates globally, making it one of the safest places to visit — as long as the rules are followed.

-1. Dress Code: What’s Acceptable in Public Places
+1. Dress Code: What's Acceptable in Public

 Dubai is a cosmopolitan city, and most everyday clothing styles are widely accepted.
 Visitors generally dress as they would in any major global city.

 However, in shopping malls, family attractions, public parks and traditional areas, modest dress is encouraged.
-Many malls display courtesy dress guidelines at entrances.
+Many malls display courtesy dress guidelines at their entrances.
 Clothing that is overly revealing may attract attention or requests to cover up — for both men and women.

 When visiting mosques or historic neighbourhoods, shoulders, arms and legs should be covered.
 Women are required to wear a headscarf inside mosques, and appropriate coverings are often provided on-site.